-My friend made this for me for my birthday this year.
-He told the story of how he made it.
-It involved a lot of hammering.
-He shared that while he hammered, he focused on my pleasure.
+Pleasure is our birthright, but our society often minimizes the importance and validity of pleasure and sexuality.
+My friend Levi Gershowitz, of Living in the Light, made this for me for my birthday this year.
+He told the story of how he made it, which involved a lot of hammering.
+While he hammered, he focused on my pleasure.

-What a gift from a sweet friend.
+What an amazing gift from a sweet friend.
 I love the asymmetry as an expression of our humanness and our pleasure.
-I often consider pleasure a pathway to healing.
+Pleasure is a pathway to healing.
+Our sexuality is so intrinsic to our humanity, and without it, we cease to exist.

-I love something in the juxtaposition of hammering and a focus on pleasure.
-It’s like that sometimes right?
+I love something in the juxtaposition of hammering to the focus on pleasure.
+It’s like that sometimes, right?
 We must chisel away at the hard edge to uncover the beauty inside.
-Peel away the hard protective exterior to find the magic within.
+We must peel away the hard protective exterior, to find the magic within.

 And then, what is the value of a woman’s pleasure when the rainforests are burning and there are children in concentration camps in our country?
 I ask myself this?
 What am I doing?
 Why focus on pleasure and sexuality and healing these places in us?